TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>

 ## Identifying Convergence and Gauging Consistency
-As racers gain experience with model training, they'll start paying to *Convergence* in their models.
+As racers gain experience with model training, they'll start paying attention to *Convergence* in their models.
 Simply put, convergence in the AWS DeepRacer context is when a model is performing close to its best (in terms of average lap progress), and further training may harm its performance or make it *Overfit*, such that it will only do well for that track in a very specific simulation environment, but not in other tracks or in a physical DeepRacer car.
 That begs the following questions:
 <h2>

 > "*How do I tell when the model has converged?
 How consistent is my model after it has converged?*"